metashell/metashell/docs/manual/getting_started.md

 (mdb)
 ```

+The `-` means, that the final trace you can traverse is not constrained to a
-From this point, you can use the usual commands to traverse the instantiation
+single expression, but to whole translation unit.
+From this point, you can use
+the usual commands to traverse and inspect the instantiation tree.
-tree of the whole translation unit.

 ### Full mode